Overview of Greensboro

 Living in Greensboro, NC

-Named for Revolutionary War general Nathaniel Greene, who led American troops at the local battle of Guilford Courthouse, Greensboro was founded in 1808 as the seat of Guilford County.
-An early home for textile manufacturing, Greensboro also grew into a significant railroad stop and established itself as one of the state’s major cities and light industrial centers in the period following the Civil War and leading into the 20th century.
-Five colleges and universities founded in the 19th century - Guilford College, Greensboro College, Bennett College, UNC Greensboro and North Carolina A&T - also helped build the community.
+Named for Revolutionary War general Nathaniel Greene, Greensboro was founded in 1808 as the seat of Guilford County.
+An early home for textile manufacturing, Greensboro also grew into a significant railroad stop and established itself as one of the state's major cities and light industrial centers in the period following the Civil War.

 Home to the headquarters of the Atlantic Coast Conference, Greensboro is a hub for sports and recreation enthusiasts.
 The Greensboro Coliseum frequently hosts the ACC men's and women's basketball tournaments, as well as NCAA basketball tournament games.
 UNCG and NC A&T both boast Division I sports programs, and fans can also check out the Greensboro Grasshoppers, a Class A minor league baseball team.

 If you're a history buff, you will want to check out local attractions such as the Guilford Courthouse National Military Park and the International Civil Rights Center and Museum where you can learn more about the area's past.

 Seekers of more contemporary fun will be drawn to the city's lively arts and music scenes.
 The strong student presence helps support a rich downtown area with trendy shops and upscale restaurants.
 Outside of downtown, the Greensboro Coliseum and its surrounding facilities draw a wide range of major touring concerts and attractions.